 Black Diamond Ridge is best ridden west to east, though if you’re on foot it doesn’t matter which direction you do it in.
 The western end of Black Diamond Ridge Track begins at the summit of Fringed Hill, via Tantragee Saddle and Fringed Hill Road.
 The beginning of the track is signposted as it enters the beech forest immediately behind the trig and wooden seat.

 Alternatively you can join the eastern end at Junction Saddle via Dun Mountain Trail.

 Use the public car park next to Maitai Motor Camp as a start/finish point for circuits (see Access tab above).

 From Fringed Hill, the track climbs along the ridge (to elevation point 839 m on the topo map) before descending to the low point on the ridge at 713 m elevation.
 The ridge is quite narrow in places, and slippery roots, inconveniently located tree stumps, steep undulations and rocky drops give the track a Black Diamond technical rating (and probably its name too), and means it is necessary to walk your bike in parts.
 Brook-Waimarama Sanctuary lies in the valley immediately southwest, and has a ‘halo’ effect in regard to the presence of native birdlife.
-Species like South Island robin, tui and kerurū fly beyond the sanctuary fence and may be seen amid the mix of silver beech and hard beech trees along the ridge.
+Species like South Island robin, tui and kerurū fly beyond the sanctuary fence and may be seen amid the beech trees along the ridge.